-So, here is a look at how you can choose your first DSLR camera that will meet all the requirements that you may have with your current level of expertise while it sets the stage for the purchase of a second camera in the future.
+In this post, you will learn how you can choose your first DSLR camera that will meet all the requirements that you may have with your current level of expertise.

 Make a list of requirements